alizargham10/DesignDrivenProject-ali-omar/README.md

 ![Fig 3.2](https://github.com/alizargham10/DesignDrivenProject-ali-omar/blob/main/media/sound%20capture.PNG)

-Figure 3.2: Public Broker Hivemq used to stream data
+Figure 3.2: Public Broker HiveMQ used to stream data

-Node-Red provides both an MQTT subscribe (input) and publish (output) node.The configuration for these nodes are almost identical as the main part of the configuration concerns the actual client connection.
+Node-Red provides both an MQTT subscribe (input) and publish (output) node.
+The configuration for these nodes are almost identical as the main part of the configuration concerns the actual client connection.
 To connect to an MQTT broker or server we need to know the Broker IP address or name, and the port that it is using (default 1883).

 ![Fig 3.3](https://github.com/alizargham10/DesignDrivenProject-ali-omar/blob/main/media/5.png)